forcedotcom/Einstein-GPT-for-Developers/docs/Safe Commands Wiki Update.md

 ## Next Steps

-1. **Review this PR**: Team reviews the wiki update documentation
+1. **Review this PR**: Team reviews the recommended wiki update content
-2. **Merge Wiki Branch**: After approval, merge `update-safe-commands-documentation` to master in the wiki repository
+2. **Update Wiki Page**: Manually apply the recommended content from `docs/Agentforce-Vibes-safe-commands-RECOMMENDED.md` to the wiki
+3. **Close this PR**: Close the PR (no merge needed - this is documentation only)
-3. **Update Official Docs**: Work with Salesforce documentation team to update the official page with similar comprehensive content
+4. **Update Official Docs**: Work with Salesforce documentation team to update the official page with similar comprehensive content
-4. **Announce Changes**: Consider announcing the enhanced capabilities to users
+5. **Announce Changes**: Consider announcing the enhanced capabilities to users

 ## Questions or Feedback